miriamposner/unix/getting_started_with_commandline.md

 As you've probably already noticed, you can't do too much in the terminal using your mouse.
 Instead, the terminal awaits typed commands.
 Here are some commands that may make your life a little easier:

-Use the **up and down arrows** on your keyboard to move back (up) and forward (down) through the previous commands you typed.
+Use the **up and down arrows** on your keyboard to scroll back (up) and forward (down) through the previous commands you typed.
 This often saves you typing.

 Try pressing the up arrow once to rewind to the **echo** command you typed earlier.
 Then use the left and right arrows to delete the current contents of the quotation marks, replacing them with whatever you want.
 Then press **return**.

 * To move to the start of a line: hold down the **control** key and then press **a**
 * To move to the end of a line: **control e**